Purkit/Win32API_Snippet/README.md

 # Win32API_Snippet
-This repository contains C++ code snippet for handleing GUI Window and various other stuff using WIN32 API.
+This repository contains code for creating and managing Window with very basic functionality for the Windows Platform.
+I use this readymade sample when I need to set up some Windowing in very short time.
+So this thing saves my time.